 \subsection{HDF5 Data Structure}

-The main communication channel linking all the modules is the shared Hierarchical Data Format~(specifically HDF5~\cite{The_HDF_Group_Hierarchical_Data_Format}).
-All the data (both inputs and outputs) are then stored within the archive, let us call it \verb|results.h5|.
-The philosophy is that every module reads inputs from its respective group in \verb|results.h5| and stores all outputs therein.
-This structure is intended to be opaque for the standard operation introduced in the aforementioned sections.
-However, HDF5~provides both easy machine and human readability and it could be, therefore, easily customised to specific functionalities.
-To do so, the hdf5-archive structure is stored in 'h5namelists' (see the documentation~\cite{Vabek_Multiscale_modular_approach_2025} for details), reorganising the data structure then requires changing only these 3~lists; they shall be also used in all linked applications.
+The main communication channel connecting all modules is the shared Hierarchical Data Format~(specifically HDF5~\cite{The_HDF_Group_Hierarchical_Data_Format}).
+All input and output data are stored within a single archive, that is in what follows referred to as \verb|results.h5|.
+Each module reads the required inputs from its designated group in \verb|results.h5| and writes all the corresponding outputs back into the same file.
+This architecture is designed to remain transparent to the standard operation described in the previous sections.
+However, since HDF5~files are both machine- and human-readable, the structure can be easily adapted for specific purposes.
+The organisation of the HDF5 archive is defined through the so-called “h5namelists” (see documentation~\cite{Vabek_Multiscale_modular_approach_2025} for details).
+Modifying the data structure therefore requires changes only to these three lists, which are consistently used across all associated applications.

-We use a~descriptive approach in this section and focus on 1)~the structure of the input for the whole model, 2)~the final structure after all the modules finished the computation.
+In this section, we adopt a descriptive approach and focus on: i- the structure of the input data for the complete model, and ii- the final data structure produced after all modules have completed their executions.